lumeland/markdown-plugins/README.md

 Collection of markdown-it plugins adapted to Lume

+> Warning: Only works with the latest development version of Lume

 ## Toc

 This plugin generates a table of contents (TOC) and store it in the page data,